Sourav459000/Web-Development-Projects/PersonalSite/README.md

 - **Image Files (`cloud.png`, `Sourav.jpg`, etc.):** Images used in the portfolio.
 - **Favicon (`favicon.ico`):** Custom icon displayed in the browser tab.

+## Responsive Design

+The website layout adapts to different screen sizes, ensuring optimal user experience on desktops, tablets, and mobile devices.

 ## Contact

-For any inquiries or collaboration opportunities, feel free to contact me:
+For any inquiries or collaboration opportunities, feel free to contact Sourav Toshniwal:

 - Email: sourav280902@gmail.com